Start Now: Even Small Steps Count.

 I know what it’s like to keep waiting for the perfect moment to start something.

-You sit with the idea, think about it constantly, tell yourself you’ll begin when you feel more ready, more confident, and more sure.
+You sit with the idea, think about it constantly, and tell yourself you’ll begin when you feel more ready, more confident, and more sure.

 But in reality, this moment doesn’t really exist.
 We have to create it.